rjdeliveryomaha/courierinvoice/extras/includes/README.md

 Index 0 will be added, as is, to the menu.
 It will then have any HTML tags striped, be converted to lowercase, spaces replaced with underscore and used as the id attribute of the page.

 Index 1, if set and not null or an empty string, will be looked for first as a method in the Ticket, Route, Invoice, and Client classes then as a function in includes/user_functions.php to populate the page.
+This function should return HTML content.

 Index 2, if set and not null or an empty string, will be added as the src of a script element.

 If an entry has a non-null, not empty string at index 0 and a null or empty string at index 1 it will be moved to the end of the list.
-This is done to preserve the indexing of entries to pages.
+This is done to preserve the indexing of menu items to pages.

 If both index 0 and 1 are null or empty string index 2 will be added as the src of a script element.
 All scripts are added to the page in the order they are encountered in this configuration.